PhalenH/note-taker/README.md

     - THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+## My contributions:
+- Added server.js file which:
+    - imports necessary packages and files, establishes port number, middleware for parsing data, establishes static folder, get routes to send a user to correct page, and listen route.
+- Added routes foler with an index and notesRouter js files which:
+    - The index file adds route to file to be used in server.js, this feature and file would be more advantageous with an application that has more than just one route.
+    - The notesRouter contains the necessary packages anf files as well as
+        - a .get route which reads the db.json file and returns all saves notes as JSON
+        - a .post route which takes the input from the notes page, saves it as a new notes and appends it to the existing array in db.json, and uses the writeFile function to write the new array to the db.json file

 ## Table of Contents
 - [Installation](#Installation)
 - [Usage](#Usage)